 Once the court has reached a decision and imposed sanctions (if necessary), the student will be informed both in person (immediately after the decision) and in writing.
-The results of the hearing will be forwarded to the Executive Vice Chancellor for Academic Affairs.
+The results of the hearing will be forwarded to the Provost.

 2. APPEALS